Adel-Lis/RouteGate/README.md

 2. Sign in with your Google account (accept term and conditions)
 3. In the top search bar type "Projects" and then click on "**Create a Project"**
    ![alt text](readme-images/step1.png)
-4. Give the project a name and copy the project ID somewhere (you will need that later)
+4. Give the project a name and copy the project ID somewhere (you will need it later)
    ![alt text](readme-images/step2.png)
 5. Click on create and wait for the project to be created
 6. Click on the project button and select your newly created project